| Title: | 'SciViews::R' - Create Tabular Outputs from R |

 This theme is applied by default to {tinytable} output.
 One can use a

-different one with tinytable::theme_tt()
+different one with tinytable::theme_tt().

-theme_tt_sciviews(x, ...)
+theme_tt_sciviews(x, ...)theme_tt_sciviews(x, ...)

 x |